Mxx1029/WhatToDo-App/README.md

   - HEADER: User can filter for events by category (drop-down menu) and/or by date (drop-down menu) --> KEY FEATURES
   - HEADER: User could also filter by district (drop-down) and/or search by keywords (input field) --> NICE TO HAVE
   - MAIN: Events displayed as cards; 4 in a row on Web App, 1 or 2 in a row on mobile, infinite scroll-down --> KEY FEATURE
-  - OR 20 results per page (web and mobile) --> NICE TO HAVE
+  - OR 20 results per page (web and mobile) AND on mobile change from 2 cards per row view (grid) to 1 card per row view (single)  --> NICE TO HAVE
   - EVENT CARD: Image (incl.
 Date or duration), Title, Teaser, Category (only 1 displayed here, more on event page), District, (Wishlist Icon), GO button on Web (click on image on mobile) --> KEY FEATURES (apart from Wishlist)
   - FOOTER: contact, disclaimer (not responsible for content correctness), privacy (what type of data we collect and what we do with it) --> NICE TO HAVE
   - EVENT PAGE: